SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Assuming you have a **commercial license** for Carbon Copy, you will want to export the respective Generated Assets folder and the Icons folder for Carbon Copy alongside the rest of your avatar package.
+Assuming you have a **commercial license** for Carbon Copy, you will want to export the respective Generated Assets folder and the Export folder for Carbon Copy alongside the rest of your avatar package.

 You can find these generated resources at ***Save File Path**/GeneratedAssets/*.
 By default, this is *Assets/DreadScripts/Carbon Copy/GeneratedAssets/*.

-The folder for the icons can be found at *Assets/DreadScripts/Carbon Copy/Icons*.
+The folder for the Export can be found at *Assets/DreadScripts/Carbon Copy/Export*.

 </details>